 Peter Lewis: A fast moving and topical business and finance show.

-On today’s Money Talk we’re joined by Francis Lun of GEO Securities and Dickie Wong at Kingston Securities.
-With the view from Australia is Toby Lawson from Societe Generale Australia.
+Our guests today are Francis Lun of GEO Securities and Alan Luk from Hang Seng Private Banking.
+With the view from down under is Toby Lawson at Societe Generale Australia.

 Francis Lun, CEO of GEO Securities, comments that most people will be happy about the HK Financial Secretary's new economic support package, but since the supplementary budget does not solve the core problems in society, Mr. Lun expects protests to continue.

 Alan Luk, Head of Private Banking and Trust Services at Hang Seng Private Banking, says that Hong Kong will enter a recession as companies are delaying their spending and capital investments.